johnkary/johnkary.net/_posts/2010-03-16-i-may-be-doing-it-wrong-but-i-have-my-sanity.md

 ### Do Something!
 Learn From the Best

-When you're writing code or debugging old code and thinking, "There's got to be a better way...!"
+When you're writing code or debugging old code and thinking, "There's got to be a better way&hellip;!"
 There is.

 Start with the PHP Advent series: [2009](http://phpadvent.org/2009), [2008](http://phpadvent.org/2008), [2007](http://shiflett.org/blog/2007/dec/php-advent-calendar-2007).